How to find out if you really need car insurance and what kind of coverage to consider

 My liability insurance comes with lawyers?

-Pretty much.
+Yes.
 The insurer doesn’t want to pay for it either, and proving that the other driver is at fault means they probably don’t have to.
 You and the insurer are on the same side here.

 Ready to compare car insurance?